gothgirllover67/recolovetr/README.md

-This is a fan translation patch, not a copy of the game. **This repository ships no game files at all** -- only translation text, xdelta patches (which only make sense applied to a copy you already have), and the tools to build or apply them against your own legally-owned copy.
+This is a fan translation patch, not a copy of the game. **This repository ships no game files at all** -- only translation text, xdelta patches (which only make sense applied to a copy you already have), and the tools to build or apply them on your own legally-owned copy.

 ## Status